moky/snowcat-ios/README.md

 		// TODO: handle button1 clicked notification here.

 		// the 'userInfo' is a dictionary of the action's definition,
-		// you can get all message you need here NSDictionary * aDict = [notification userInfo];
+		// you can get all data you need here
+		NSDictionary * aDict = [notification userInfo];
 		SCLog(@"user info: %@", aDict);